aneeshseth/chats/README.md

-# End to End Encrypted Chat Application with One-on-One Calling Func and more
+# End to End Chat Application with One-on-One Calling Func and more

 Technologies Used: